Riders to The Sea - Odin, written by Linda Munson

 Three Blind Mice is a well known nursery song.
 One person thinks the origin of this song was from the time of Scotland's Queen Mary:

 Also, it is possible to read the words in more than one way with slight variations to the wording.
-For instance, it is possible to think "they all ran after the farmer's wife", implying that they were chasing her, or "they all ran" after the farmer's wife who cut off their tails.
+For instance, it is possible to think "they all ran after the farmer's wife", implying that they were chasing her, or "they all ran" after the farmer's wife who cut off their tails, meaning she was after them.

 The Illustrated Three Blind Mice